 |BIOL4443||International Ecology Field Course (A)||4 ch (C/L/T) (LE)|

 This course allows students an on-site exposure and understanding of ecological interactions of soil, climate, plants and animals in a region outside of the Maritimes.
 A 10-14 day field trip to the region is required.
 Weekly seminars will be held in the period before the field trip.
 Students will be charged for travel and costs associated with the course.
-Limited enrollment.
+Limited enrolment.
 Open to biology and forestry students, with permission of the instructor.

 |BIOL4463||Scientific Writing||3 ch (3C/S) (LE)[W]|

 A workshop and project-oriented course in scientific writing.
 The primary focus is on writing the journal paper.
 Enrolling students must have a research project (Honours thesis or other) advanced enough to be written up as part of the course activity, and must be able to share drafts with classmates.
-Limited enrollment.
+Limited enrolment.

 |BIOL4523||Phylogenetics||5 ch (3C 3L)|